Can Rodgers bring Celtic Champions League progress?

 Compared to Rangers' bruising experience on the same stage, Celtic came off lightly.

-Now, after Rodgers' return, reflection on Celtic's European performances under him have come under the microscope to give indicators of likely success.
+Now, after Rodgers' return, Celtic's European performances under him have come under the microscope to give indicators of likely success.
 Will this time be any different?

 In his first tenure, a high-pressing, attacking approach was the usual hallmark, no matter the competition.

-At Champions League level, 7-0, 7-1, 5-0 reverses followed.
-There were some utterly bruising evenings over two Champions League campaigns that delivered that solitary, yet impressive, win over Anderlecht from twelve games.
+At Champions League level, 7-0, 7-1 and 5-0 reverses followed.
+There were some utterly bruising evenings over two Champions League campaigns that delivered that solitary, yet impressive, win over Anderlecht from 12 games.

-The quality of opposition has to be acknowledged and included a Lionel Messi, Luis Suarez and Neymar-inspired Barcelona, A Kylian Mbappe, Neymar (again) and Edison Cavani-inspired Paris St Germain, and a Robert Lewandowski, Arjen Robben and Thomas Muller-inspired Bayern Munich.
+The quality of opposition has to be acknowledged, given it included a Lionel Messi, Luis Suarez and Neymar-inspired Barcelona, a Kylian Mbappe, Neymar (again) and Edinson Cavani-inspired Paris St-Germain, and a Robert Lewandowski, Arjen Robben and Thomas Muller-inspired Bayern Munich.

 Amid all the anguish were creditable draws against a highly impressive Manchester City - twice - and a point away to Borussia Monchengladbach.
-Not easy feats and points to consider in anticipation of this challenge.
-Also the fact that Rodgers came through challenging qualifying rounds those two years, effectively in pre-season.
+Not easy feats and those are points to consider in anticipation of this challenge.
+As is the fact Rodgers's team came through challenging qualifying rounds in those two years, effectively in pre-season.

 Overall, though, it felt that Celtic were trying to keep their head above water with little prospect of progression.